 In the fourth year of his contract (2021), Harden would have earned more than $530,000 per game.
 By the end of his contract, his total career earnings (salary and endorsements combined) will be north of $560 million.
 Between June 2016 and June 2017, James Harden earned $47 million from salary and endorsements.
 Between June 2017 and June 2018, James Harden earned $47 million.
 Between June 2018 and June 2019, James earned $45 million from his various endeavors.

 In 2020, Harden's contract was almost up.
 Seeking to keep him with the team, Houston offered him a two-year, $103 million extension.
-Harden initially declined, but the extension would have made Harden the first player to ever receive at least $50 million in a season.
-With three years and $132.9 million remaining on his current deal, Harden will still make plenty of money.
-But as ESPN's Adrian Wojnarowski reports, it seems as though Harden probably turned down the extension to encourage a trade to another team – namely the Brooklyn Nets.
+Harden declined.
+The extension would have made Harden the first player to ever receive at least $50 million in a season.
+With three years and $132.9 million remaining on his deal, Harden will still make plenty of money.
+Harden probably turned down the extension to encourage a trade to another team – namely the Brooklyn Nets.
 That trade happened in January 2021.

-Brand Endorsements: 2015, it was revealed that James Harden had signed a $200-million deal to leave Nike for rival sportswear company Adidas.
+In 2015 James Harden signed a $200-million deal to leave Nike for rival sportswear company Adidas.
 The 13-year deal pays James an average of $15 million per year on top of his basketball salary, which is now higher than $40 million per year.
 Harden is also known for appearing in State Farm Insurance commercials.